 Light Switch (32) The light switch is usually a knob or switch located on the left of the instrument panel or on the turn-signal lever.
+In some vehicles it may be a separate lever attached to the steering column.
+This device controls headlights, taillights, and side-marker lights, as well as the instrument panel, license plate, and dome light.
+You can change the headlights from low to high beam by using the dimmer switch, usually located on the turn-signal lever.

-In some vehicles it may be a separate lever you think that a federal law should be passed requiring all drivers in the country to have their headlights on whenever they are driving?
+Do you think that a federal law should be passed requiring all drivers in the country to have their headlights on whenever they are driving?
 Why or why not?